Marines with 2nd Marine Aircraft Wing provide humanitarian aid to Haiti

-United States Marines with Marine Medium Tiltrotor Squadron 266, 2nd Marine Aircraft Wing, II Marine Expeditionary Force, deliver cases of food from an MV-22B Osprey in support of Joint Task Force-Haiti for a humanitarian assistance and disaster relief mission near Port-au-Prince, Haiti, Aug.
-27, 2021.
-(U.S. Marine Corps video by Lance Cpl.
-Caleb Stelter)
+U.S. Marine Corps Staff Sgt.
+Chad Burpee delivers cases of food from an MV-22B Osprey in support of Joint Task Force-Haiti for a humanitarian assistance and disaster relief mission in Jeremie, Haiti, Aug.
+31, 2021.
+Burpee is a crew chief with Marine Medium Tiltrotor Squadron 266, 2nd Marine Aircraft Wing, II Marine Expeditionary Force.
+(U.S. Marine Corps photo by Cpl.
+Yuritzy Gomez)

 |Date Taken: